martintrollip/flutter_notes/README.md

 The Flutter Notes App allows users to create, view, and delete notes.
 Each note consists of a title and a description.
 The application is designed with a focus on a maintainable and scalable architecture.

+In order to demonstrate error handling, the app includes a simulated API that has latency and can return errors a percentage of the time.

 ## Features

 The application implements the following core functionalities across a minimal set of screens:

 *   **View a list of notes:**
     *   **`NotesListPage`**: Displays all existing notes.
-    *   Handles and displays loading, error, and empty states appropriately.
+    *   Handles and displays loading, error, and empty states.

 *   **Create a new note:**
     *   Users can navigate from the `NotesListPage` to an `AddEditNotePage`.